maxiin/Ordis-Prime/README.md

 - darvo - Get Darvo's current deal.
 - wiki - Makes a search on Warframe's wiki page.
 - acolytes - Shows if the Acolytes are on the game.

+# Contributing
+For contributions please see the [Contributing page](./CONTRIBUTING.md)